cdrage/blog/_posts/2015-03-24-sensu-server-docker-with-notifications.markdown

 ---
 layout: post
 category:  docker + monitoring
-title:  fast scaleable monitoring solution (sensu) with notifications (slack, email) and metrics (graphite)
+title:  A fast scaleable monitoring solution (Sensu) with notifications (Slack, Email) and metrics (Graphite)
 date: 2015-03-24 01:02:03
 ---

+__UPDATE 11/28/2016__: I'd reccomend checking out [Prometheus](https://prometheus.io/) instead.
+A great alternative and really easy to setup (if you know Docker + Docker Compose).

 Installing services, reading documentation, deploying on a compatible OS.
 It's a bitch.
 That's why Docker has gained such popularity within the past couple of years.
 What started as a simple LXC project erupted into an assortment of different forks and implementations.
 Want a Platform as a Service that deploys web servers programatically in less than 1,000 lines of code?
 Use Docker and Go.
 Why am I saying this?
 It's because all it takes is a few lines of text and a download of a repo and your service is up and running, on any OS, on multiple cloud providers.